Find out more about the steps involved in our handling of complaints made to the Ombudsman and the Commissioner

 If we decide to investigate a complaint, an investigator will be assigned to the complaint.

-The investigator will write to Ahpra and the complainant to advise them of the issues that have been identified for investigation.
-Ahpra will also be asked to provide our office with information about the complaint, including any relevant documents it holds about the matter.
+The investigator will write to Ahpra or the accreditation organisation and the complainant to advise them of the issues that have been identified for investigation.
+Ahpra or the accreditation organisation will also be asked to provide our office with information about the complaint, including any relevant documents it holds about the matter.

-The investigator will review all available information and will consider whether Ahpra or a National Board handled the matter:
+The investigator will review all available information and will consider whether Ahpra, a National Board or an accreditation organisation handled the matter:

 - fairly and reasonably